Support Pronuncian!

 Let's get right to today's show.
 Today I'm going to talk about an often-mispronounced sound, the ng sound.
 The ng sound is the final sound in the word ring, and sound like this: (ng sound).
 N+G is a digraph, just like th and sh and ch, and a few others in English.
 The ng sound is one sound that gets spelled with the combination of two letters.
 Letter-combination sounds are called digraphs.

-The ng sound happens by pressing the back of our tongue to our soft palette.
-We haven't talked much about the soft palette yet.
+The ng sound happens by pressing the back of our tongue to our soft palate.
+We haven't talked much about the soft palate yet.
 If you can, take the tip of your tongue and roll it as far back toward your throat as you can.
 See if you can feel where the bony part of the top of your mouth becomes soft.
-That soft area at the top of your mouth, very near your throat, is called the soft palette.
-So, to create the ng sound, press the back of the tongue against the soft palette, and, here's the weird part, let the air leave through your nose.
+That soft area at the top of your mouth, very near your throat, is called the soft palate.
+So, to create the ng sound, press the back of the tongue against the soft palate, and, here's the weird part, let the air leave through your nose.
 That's right, the ng sound comes out our nose.
 Listen to me create this sound. (ng sound)

 Sounds that come out of our nose are called nasal sounds, and we have three of them in English: the ng sound, the n sound, and the m sound.
 We'll talk about the n sound and m sound next week.